 All building works have relied on the advice of and input from conservators, heritage experts, architects and engineers.

 How our building works will impact you

-The ageing window frames on the two sides of the building facing Commonwealth Avenue Bridge and Patrick White Lawns will be gradually replaced over the next 20 months.
+The ageing window frames on the two sides of the building facing Commonwealth Avenue Bridge and Patrick White Lawns will be gradually replaced from March to September 2023.